 Preshil primary school, Arlington, is in Barkers Road Kew.
-The heritage-listed buildings, designed by Kevin Borland and set in the rambling gardens, cluster around the original homestead of Margaret Lyttle and the site of Australia’s oldest progressive educational ideas.
-Preshil is now a *candidate school for the IB Primary Years Program.
+The heritage-listed buildings, designed by Kevin Borland and set in the rambling gardens, cluster around the original home of Margaret Lyttle and site of Australia’s oldest progressive educational ideas.
+Preshil is now a candidate school* for the International Baccalareate’s Primary Years Programme (PYP).

-The homestead style classrooms, hall and library were designed by Kevin Borland, working closely with the children themselves to create delightful areas that continue to challenge standard notions of appropriate learning spaces; rooms that deliberately promote experimentation and imagination.
+The home-style classrooms, hall and library were designed by Kevin Borland, who worked closely with the children themselves to create delightful areas that continue to challenge standard notions of appropriate learning spaces; rooms that deliberately promote experimentation and imagination.

 The Arlington Environment

 A child’s learning environment has a significant impact on how they absorb information.
 The school’s distinctive physical environment is a setting in which children can find spaces to play imaginatively.
 The garden has uncultivated and dense shrubberies with rope swings, trees to climb and places to construct cubbies.
 There are many animals our children care for, and our workshop has real tools for the children to use.
 The classrooms are welcoming spaces, each with a kitchen, comfortable couches and materials for creative expression.
 The children are able to access these rooms right across the day.

 Preshil’s progressive approach draws from Montessori and Froebel, from Steiner and Reggio Emilia, each one offering generative and ambitious elements to build on.
 But Preshil is not locked into a static, dogmatic approach shaped for a different place and time.
 We also draw on the work of Sir Kenneth Robinson and John Hattie.